-Torch: Burns for 1 hour, clearly illuminating a 30' radius.
+Torch: A torch burns for 1 hour, clearly illuminating a 30' radius.
 If a torch is used in combat, it deals 1d4 damage.

 Vial: A vial holds 1 ounce of liquid.
-The stoppered containe is no more than 1 inch wide and 3 inches high.
+The stoppered container usually is no more than 1 inch wide and 3 inches high.